ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 The past few meetings I've started to use this tool and it helped me to provide a better, probable end date of the features.

 Let's take an example.
-In our backlog, we have 3 features waiting, a total of 150 story points.
+In our backlog, we have three features waiting, a total of 150 story points.
 Now, you have to estimate how many sprints it would take to finish and by what date.

-Assume we start 01-01-2019 and work with sprints of 2 weeks.
+Assume we start 01-01-2019 and work with sprints of two weeks.
-The past 5 velocities were 60, 55, 40, 45, 51, averaging in 50.
-3 sprints, great!
+The past five velocities were 60, 55, 40, 45, 51, averaging in 50.
+Three sprints, great!
-Estimated end date = 01-01-2019 + 6 weeks = 12-02-2019
+Estimated end date = 01-01-2019 + six weeks = 12-02-2019
 Now, let's put that in the tool.

 <img alt="Throughput Tool Input" src="{{ '/img/2019-11-20-agile-reporting/reporting-throughput-input.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">